schnell18/vCluster/kubernetes/README.md

 - [vagrant-hostmanager][7]
 - [Ansible][3]

 You also need the debian vagrant box managed by [this project][4].
-It is recommended you install VS Code as you text editor.
+Install these tools using package manager of operating systems for instance use apt-get on Debian/Ubuntu.
+To install vagrant-hostmanager, you type:

+    vagrant plugin install vagrant-hostmanager

-Install these tools, and you clone this project.
+Then you clone this project.
 Open a command line window, the nagivate to the root directory of this project.
 And run the following commands:

     vagrant up

-    ansible-playbook -i provision/hosts provision/playbook-master.yml
+If everything goes smoothly, the master and work nodes will be installed and configured automatically.
+You should get an operational kubernetes cluster at this point.
+Optionally, you can install the dashboard for kubernetes by executing the command as follows:

-    ansible-playbook -i provision/hosts provision/playbook-node.yml
+    ansible-playbook \
+        -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory \
-    ansible-playbook -i provision/hosts provision/playbook-dashboard.yml
+        provision/playbook-dashboard.yml

-Then you will be prompted to:
+When you will be prompted to:

 - run `kubectl proxy`
 - open the [kubernetes dashboard][5] url
 - login using the token printed on the terminal

+In case the provision of master fails, you may trigger ansible by:

+    ansible-playbook \
+        -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory \
+        provision/playbook-master.yml

+Likewise, if the provision of work node fails for reasons such as network connectivity, you may re-run ansible as follows:

+    ansible-playbook \
+        -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory \
+        provision/playbook-node.yml

 ## kubectl setup